Thannhausen

 Thannhausen (/de/) is a town in the district of Günzburg, in Bavaria, Germany.
 It is situated on the river Mindel, 24 km southeast of Günzburg, and 33 km west of Augsburg.

+History

+This Thannhausen was part of the Lordship of Thannhausen that the Lords of Thannhausen ruled until the Austrian branch died out to which the House of Sinzendorf took control.